Chiara-Fvw/reciper/README.md

   ORDER BY LOWER(recipe)
   LIMIT $3 OFFSET $4`

+In my design, using a single query with joins and counting wouldn't have allowed me to achieve the specific data structure I envisioned.
+Here's why:

+- If a category is not available, I want to throw an error.
+This ensures that the system communicates the issue clearly to the user.
+- When the user manually chooses a page for pagination and sets an invalid page number, I prefer to handle this scenario differently.
+Instead of throwing an error, I want to display a friendly flash message, maintaining a smooth user experience.
-However, this approach would not have allowed me to follow the data structure I had in mind.
-Specifically, if the category is not available, I want to throw an error.
-On the other hand, it's possible that a category exists but doesn't have any recipes yet.
-In this case, I still want to render the page and give the user the option to create a recipe.
+- Additionally, I considered cases where a category exists but doesn't have any recipes yet.
+In such situations, my goal is to still render the page, displaying the category title, and offering the user the option to create a recipe.